The Fox, York

-The Fox is a pub in Holgate, York, England.
+The Fox is a public house on Holgate Road in Holgate, a suburb of York, England.

-The pub was purpose-built in 1878, replacing an earlier pub on the site.
-The York Carriage Works were built nearby a few years later, and it long provided the main source of patrons for the business.
-It was long owned by Tetley's Brewery.
-In 1985, it was restored under the architect George Williamson, and was then branded as a Tetley's Heritage Pub.
-It was Grade II listed in 1994, following a study by the Campaign for Real Ale.
+The pub was purpose-built in 1878, replacing an earlier establishment on the site.
+The York Carriage Works were constructed nearby a few years later, and it long provided the main source of patrons for the business.
+The pub was owned by Tetley's Brewery for much of its history.
+In 1985, it was restored under the architect George Williamson and subsequently branded as a Tetley's Heritage Pub.
+It was Grade II listed in 1994, following a study by the Campaign for Real Ale (CAMRA).